adpena/achilles/README.md

 # `achilles`
 Distributed/parallel computing in modern Python based on the `multiprocessing.Pool` API (`map`, `imap`, `imap_unordered`).

-### What is it?
+## What is it?
+The purpose of `achilles` is to make distributed/parallel computing as easy as possible by limiting the required configuration, hiding the details (server/node/controller architecture) and exposing a simple interface based on the popular `multiprocessing.Pool` API.

-Using a server/node/controller architecture, `achilles` provides developers with entry-level capabilities for concurrency across a network of machines (see PEP 372 on the intent behind adding `multiprocessing` to the standard library -> https://www.python.org/dev/peps/pep-0371/).
+> `achilles` provides developers with entry-level capabilities for concurrency across a network of machines (see PEP 372 on the intent behind adding `multiprocessing` to the standard library -> https://www.python.org/dev/peps/pep-0371/) using a server/node/controller architecture.

 The `achilles_server`, `achilles_node` and `achilles_controller` are designed to run cross-platform/cross-architecture.
 The server/node/controller may be hosted on a single machine (for development) or deployed across heterogeneous resources.